nextstrain/translations/narratives/translations_ncov_sit-rep_pl_2020-08-14.md

 **Zachęcamy Cię do kliknięcia w "Explore the Data Yourself" i przewinięcie do dołu do pełnej listy autorów; informacja o autorze każdej pojedynczej sekwencji jest dostępna przez wybranie jej na drzewie.**

-Z wdzięcznością dziękujemy GISAID za udostępnienie platformy, za pośrednictwem której można przesyłać i udostępniać dane.
+Składamy wyrazy wdzięczności i uznania dla GISAID za udostępnienie platformy, za pośrednictwem której można przesyłać i udostępniać dane.
 <!--We would like to acknowledge the amazing and timely work done by all scientists involved in this outbreak.
 Only through the rapid sharing of genomic data and metadata are analyses such as these possible.
 **We encourage you to click on 'Explore the Data Yourself' and scroll down for a full list of authors; the author of each individual sequence is available by selecting it on the tree.**